scikit-learn-contrib/imbalanced-learn/doc/datasets/index.rst

 .. currentmodule:: imblearn.datasets

-The ``imblearn.datasets`` package is complementing the the ``sklearn.datasets`` package.
-The package provide both: (i) a set of imbalanced datasets to perform systematic benchmark and (ii) a utility to create an imbalanced dataset from an original balanced dataset.
+The ``imblearn.datasets`` package is complementing the ``sklearn.datasets`` package.
+The package provides both: (i) a set of imbalanced datasets to perform systematic benchmark and (ii) a utility to create an imbalanced dataset from an original balanced dataset.

 .. _zenodo:

 Imbalanced datasets for benchmark
 =================================

-:func:`fetch_datasets` allows to fetch 27 datasets which are imbalanced.
-They are data sets which have been binarized.
-The following dataset are available:
+:func:`fetch_datasets` allows to fetch 27 datasets which are imbalanced and binarized.
+The following data sets are available:

     +--+--------------+-------------------------------+-------+---------+-----+
     |ID|Name          | Repository & Target           | Ratio | #S      | #F  |